-The 2 things hiring managers want from job seekers in 2020
+The 2 things hiring managers want from job seekers

 As industries change rapidly, stay flexible and use a varied skill set to your advantage.
 Here's how.